connortsui20/cascades-structure/GOALS.md

 -   Predicate / SQL Expression Groups
 -   Predicate Costs

-# Related Work
+# Related Work (WIP)

-TODO links to all of these
+TODO links and descriptions for all of these

--   The original Cascades paper
+-   The original [Cascades] paper
 -   Microsoft "Extensible query optimizers in practice" article
--   The Orca query optimizer
+-   The [Orca] query optimizer
 -   CockroachDB's query optimizer

-# Design
+# Design (WIP)

+TODO flesh this section out more

+TODO all naming subject to change

 3 types of expressions in the expression tree:
 Logical Expression / Relational Node